rfuzzo/MWSE/docs/source/apis/tes3.md

 ### `tes3.getEffectMagnitude`
 <div class="search_terms" style="display: none">geteffectmagnitude, effectmagnitude</div>

 This function returns the total effective magnitude and total base magnitude of a certain magic effect affecting a reference.
 It returns a pair of numbers, the first being the effective magnitude after all the actor's resistances are applied (see examples).
 The second number is the magnitude before any of the actor's resistances are applied.
+This function respects [`hasNoMagnitude`](https://mwse.github.io/MWSE/types/tes3magicEffect/#hasnomagnitude) flag, returning 0 for both `magnitude` and `effectiveMagnitude` for such effects.

 ```lua
 local effectiveMagnitude, magnitude = tes3.getEffectMagnitude({ reference = ..., effect = ..., skill = ..., attribute = ... })